 The roast for these Arabica Santa Marta beans is described as a medium roast with great flavor.
 One reviewer stated “no bitterness, not too sharp, very deep and rich tasting.
 Almost chocolaty”.

-Many also talked about how reasonably these beans were priced for being in the “organic” category of coffee beans.
+Many also talk about how reasonably these beans cost for being in the “organic” category of coffee beans.

 If you enjoyed this article, please read more information about coffee beans and where they grow in this article about coffee bean locations.

 Do You Want The BEST Colombian Coffee Brand?

 We hope this article helps you to understand better what makes Colombian coffee beans great.
 And, to help you find the best Colombian coffee brands.